The average cost to waterproof a basement ranges from $500 to $3,500, depending on the extent of the waterproofing and the amount of work involved.

 Overview of the project: “Water was leaking through the walls and floor in a newly purchased home after rainstorms.
 The water seeping in from underground turned out to be a function of bad drainage off the roof.
 We fixed the roof drainage and made minor gutter additions.
 We also installed a dehumidifier as a backup, stationed above the potential flood level to run 24 hours a day and drain automatically into the sump.
 The wetness was completely stopped.”

 - Total project cost: $1,200

 - Cost of labor: $800

 Overview of the project: “Water from an underground shallow water table was seeping into the basement.
 We sealed the floor and walls as best as possible and slowed the seepage, but it’s not always possible to stop it completely.
 We then had a dehumidifier installed as a backup, stationed above the potential flood level to run 24 hours a day and drain automatically into the sump.”

 - Completion time: Three days of work

-- Get multiple free estimates: Make sure you have a choice of materials and methods to be used, and are getting a fair price.
+- Get multiple free estimates from professionals near you: Make sure you have a choice of materials and methods to be used, and you're getting a fair price.

-- Read online reviews: Make sure previous customers were happy with the work and the work held up.
+- Read online reviews: Find out if previous customers were happy with the work and the work held up.

 - Ask questions: Find out why the pro thinks their solution to your basement waterproofing needs is the best one.

-Fully waterproofing a basement requires several steps, including identifying and eliminating the problem, taking measure to prevent moisture buildup, and sealing the concrete once those two things have been taken care of.
+Fully waterproofing a basement requires several steps, including identifying and eliminating the problem, taking measures to prevent moisture buildup, and sealing the concrete once those two things have been taken care of.
 It will likely require the trained eye of an expert to fully understand your situation, which is why this is one home improvement job that is often best left to the pros.
 Start searching for a basement waterproofing company in your area on Thumbtack.